 About

-This challenge in the City of Los Angeles engages participants in fun, interactive activities to observe, photograph and map animals, insects and plants around their homes, neighborhoods, parks, hiking trails and other natural areas using the iNaturalist app to enhance their awareness and connection to the city’s biodiversity.
+LA Nature Quest builds on four successful years of the LA BioBlitz Challenge, expanding our mission to protect the wildlife of Los Angeles.
+This program in the City of Los Angeles engages participants in fun, interactive activities to observe, photograph and map animals, insects and plants around their homes, neighborhoods, parks, hiking trails and other natural areas using the iNaturalist app to enhance their awareness and connection to the city’s biodiversity.

 Los Angeles Public Library (LAPL) is partnering with L.A.
 Sanitation & Environment (Department of Public Works), L.A.
-Recreation & Parks, and the Natural History Museum of Los Angeles County to support the city’s current and future strategies and indices for protecting urban biodiversity in the City of Los Angeles consistent with the international Convention on Biological Diversity.
+Recreation & Parks, L.A.
+Department of Water and Power (LADWP), and the Natural History Museum of Los Angeles County to support the city’s current and future strategies and indices for protecting urban biodiversity in the City of Los Angeles consistent with the international Convention on Biological Diversity.

-The goal is to enumerate the city’s existing native biodiversity (indicator species), reduce the white colored cold spots (no data) on the observation heat map, increase the health and wellness benefits residents obtain from ecosystems provided by biodiversity, and promote an understanding of urban biodiversity’s connection to the ecosystem.
+The goal is to enumerate the city’s existing native biodiversity (indicator species), monitor the spread of invasive species, reduce the white colored cold spots (no data) on the observation heat map, increase the health and wellness benefits residents obtain from ecosystems provided by biodiversity, and promote an understanding of urban biodiversity’s connection to the ecosystem.

 Participants can make observations and take photographs of animals, insects and plants anywhere in the City of Los Angeles.
 Please be mindful to not disturb or touch any of the wildlife and ensure your safety.

-What is the cost of participating in the challenge?
+What is the cost of participating in the program?

-There is no cost to participate in the challenge, only the opportunity to learn about our interconnectedness with wildlife and the environment.
+There is no cost to participate in the program, only the opportunity to learn about our interconnectedness with wildlife and the environment.

 Participation

-How can I join the LA BioBlitz Challenge?
+How can I join the LA Nature Quest?

 What if I want to use just a digital camera?